taogen-docs/resources-of-learning/#cs-foundations.md

 - Code: The Hidden Language of Computer Hardware and Software (1999) by Charles Petzold
 - The Elements of Computing Systems: Building a Modern Computer from First Principles (2005) by Noam Nisan, Shimon Schocken
 - Introduction to Computing Systems: From Bits and Gates to C and Beyond (2003) by Yale N. Patt and Sanjay J. Patel (**ICS**)
+- How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine (2020) by Matthew Justice
+- The Secret Life of Programs: Understand Computers -- Craft Better Code (2019) by Jonathan E. Steinhart

 Must Read